joergmlpts/inat_photos/README.md

 A few constants in the code can also be customized.
 The constants are found near the top of the file:

 ```
 USE_GPU = False               # change to True if you have a GPU

 CLUSTER_THRESHOLD = 180       # 3 minutes
 SSIM_THRESHOLD    = 0.95      # 95%, ssim threshold to consider pictures identical

 SSIM_INATSIZE     = 'large'   # iNaturalist picture size to use with ssim

-CACHE_EXPIRATION  = 14 * 24 * 3600  # cache expires after 2 weeks
+CACHE_EXPIRATION  = 8 * 3600  # cache expires after 8 hours
 ```

 The constants `CLUSTER_THRESHOLD` and `SSIM_THRESHOLD` are the defaults for